Queue-Fair/magento/README.md

     `cd /path/to/magento`

-4) Add the Server Side extension to your composer requirements:
+4) Add the Server-Side extension to your composer requirements:

     `composer require queue-fair/magentoadapter --no-update`